 This category is weighted at 10% on the CLDF and includes factors such as student outcomes, ratings, awards, and attendance.
-Employee received zero (0) points in this area, and has failed to provided any documentation to indicate his relevant contributions to the student body at Kramer.
+Employee received zero (0) points in this area, but has failed to provided any documentation to indicate that additional points should be awarded in this category.
+In this instance, I will not substitute my judgment for that of the Principal of Barnard.